Malcolm Dixon (rugby league): County Cup Final appearances

-Malcolm Dixon was the coach in York's 8–18 defeat by Bradford Northern in the 1978 Yorkshire County Cup Final during the 1978–79 season at Headingley Rugby Stadium, Leeds on Saturday 28 October 1978, this was York's first major final since the 1936–37 Yorkshire County Cup Final, a period of 39 years, 2017 marked 39 years since the 1978 Yorkshire County Cup Final, meaning this was York's only major final in the last 78 years.
+Malcolm Dixon was the coach in York's 8–18 defeat by Bradford Northern in the 1978 Yorkshire Cup Final during the 1978–79 season at Headingley, Leeds on Saturday 28 October 1978, this was York's first major final since the 1957–58 Yorkshire Cup Final.

 Honoured at Featherstone Rovers

 Malcolm Dixon is a Featherstone Rovers Hall of Fame inductee.